jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ---

-# Easier to _maintain_

-^ By keeping things simple, we don’t need to handle as many edge cases.
-And by integrating with other tools, like Xcode and Git, we delegate responsibility to them, resulting in less code within Carthage.

----

 # Easier to _understand_

 ^ Simplicity makes it easier to form a mental model of what’s going on.
 If something goes wrong, understanding what the tool does may help you resolve the issue.

 ---

+# Easier to _maintain_
 # Easier to _contribute_ to

+^ By keeping things simple, we don’t need to handle as many edge cases.
+And by integrating with other tools, like Xcode and Git, we delegate responsibility to them, resulting in less code (and less complexity) within Carthage.

 ^ It’s a lot easier to implement fixes or new features within a simple codebase than a complex one.